FAQ (Frequently Asked Questions) sheet for the Noteworthy Composer (NWC) users.

 It is located at

-Folks on the newsgroup (and the forum and the mailing list) are very friendly and helpful.
+Folks on the forum are very friendly and helpful.

 - Talk politely when addressing folks.
 No flaming, please.
 If someone flames, it's best to ignore it or e-mail objections privately so as not to prolong the annoyance.